PJ Annand

 Research Grant – Principal Investigator

-'COVID-19 and the Needs of the Domestic Violence and Abuse Sector in England and Wales (CANVAS)'
+'COVID-19+the Needs of the Domestic Violence+Abuse Sector in England+Wales (CANVAS)'

 Wellcome Trust, King’s Together Fund